-6.5.6 Notes on Setting the [Break Condition] Dialog Box and the BREAKCONDITION SET Command
+6.5.6 Notes on Setting the [Break Condition] Dialog Box

-- 1. When [Go to cursor], [Step In], [Step Over], or [Step Out] is selected, the settings of Break Condition 2 are disabled. - 2.
-Break Condition 2 is disabled when an instruction to which a BREAKPOINT has been set is executed.
+- 1. Break Condition 2 is disabled during step execution. - Break Condition 2 is disabled when an instruction to which a BREAKPOINT has been set is executed.
 Accordingly, do not set a BREAKPOINT to an instruction which satisfies Break Condition 2. - 3.
 When a Break Condition is satisfied, emulation may stop after two or more instructions have been executed. - 4.
-If a PC break address condition is set to the slot instruction after a delayed branch instruction, user program execution cannot be terminated before the slot instruction execution; execution stops before the branch destination instruction. - 5.
-Break Condition 1,2 is used as the measurement range in the performance measurement function when (P) is added and displayed as Enable(P) on the [Condition] page.
-This applies when the Break Condition is displayed with the BREAKCONDITION_DISPLAY command in the command-line function.
-In this case, a break does not occur when Break Condition 1,2 is satisfied. - A break will not occur with the execution counts specified on the execution of the multi-step instruction.
+If a PC break address condition is set to the slot instruction after a delayed branch instruction, user program execution cannot be terminated before the slot instruction execution; execution stops before the branch destination instruction.